librelaws/german-laws/freqv.md

 249A

 **694 – 790**
-3 5 31 36A 41
+5 31 36A 41

 RUNDFUNKDIENST 6 14 40
-MOBILFUNKDIENST außer mobiler Flugfunkdienst
+MOBILFUNKDIENST außer mobiler Flugfunkdienst D317A

-ziv.
+ziv., mil.

 250

 **790 – 862**
-3 5 31 36
+3 5 31

 MOBILFUNKDIENST außer mobiler Flugfunkdienst D317A